 Phillip’s also no stranger to writing thrillers as he has written an adult detective thriller The Build Up, but The Debt is his first series for upper-primary school readers and combines both his substantial literary skills and his ability to tell a good story.
-Phillip also has a ventured into picture books with Ruby Learns to Swim and more to follow in 2013.
+Phillip also has ventured into picture books with Ruby Learns to Swim, Yobbos Do Yoga and more.

 I was a professional AFL footballer.
 I graduated as a Marine Biologist and worked for Northern Territory fisheries.
 I have also worked as a computer programmer.
 I have taught English as a second language.
 I have picked fruit.
 I’ve done lots of stuff!

 The relationship between boys and their fathers (or grandfathers).
 Questions of masculinity.
 Of race.
 The impact of place on people and people on place.

 I’m passionate about boys reading, especially boys who come from a background where reading isn’t necessarily encouraged (like mine!).